A sharp threshold for Trudinger-Moser type inequalities with logarithmic kernels in dimension N: Introduction

 \item If $G$ has at most $\beta$-critical growth for some $\beta < -\frac{N}{2(N-1)}$, then the value $m_\infty(N, G)$ is attained, and every maximizer for $\Psi$ in $\cB_\infty$ is, up to sign and translation, a radial and radially decreasing function in $\cB_\infty$.\\ \item If $G$ has at least $\beta$ critical growth for some $\beta>-\frac{N}{2(N-1)}$, then

 in the sense that there exists a sequence $(u_n)_n$ in $\cB_\infty$ with $\Psi_\pm(u_n)< \infty$ for every $n \in \N$ and $\Psi(u_n) \to \infty$ as $n \to \infty$. \end{enumerate} \end{theorem}

-In Theorem \ref{sec:introduction-main-thm}, using the Radial Lemma in $\R^N$, we pass from the maximization problem on $\R^N$ to one on the ball.
-This construction is more involved in dimension $N \geq 3$ and requires new delicate estimates.
+In Theorem \ref{sec:introduction-main-thm}, using the Radial Lemma in $\R^N$, we pass from the maximization problem on $\R^N$ to the one on the ball.
+Compared to \cite{CiWe2}, this construction is more involved in dimension $N \geq 3$ and requires new delicate estimates.

 Finally, as Theorem~\ref{sec:introduction-main-thm-C-F2}(i) and Theorem~\ref{sec:introduction-main-thm}(i) yield the existence of maximizers, the question arises whether these maximizers satisfy a corresponding Euler-Lagrange equation.
 Due to the weak growth conditions imposed on the nonlinearity $G$, this is not immediate.
 We can give an answer to this problem under natural additional assumptions.